-Here, "context" is (or emits) a key that refers to a 25 particular kind of data being obscured.
-(Elsewhere in this document, sometimes also called the "association key" or "A_K".)
+Here, "context" is (or emits) a key that refers to a document, sometimes also called the "association key" or "A_K".)
 For example, the context might be the name of the table and column in which data to be obscured will reside (e.g. "employee.salary").
-It could also include other non- 30 other chronological indications of purpose or scope.
+It could also include other nonother chronological indications of purpose or scope.

 The "time" parameter indicates the instant at which the DDID is being (or was) associated with its cleartext value.
-Since DDID-to-value maps span a block of time, and there exists some function (used internally, within this API, thus not shown above) that finds the time block associated which each given time.
+Since DDID-to-value maps span a block of time, and there are many time instances within a block, this implies there exists some function (used internally, within this API, thus not shown above) that finds the time block associated which each given time.
 (More on this in a moment.)